Azure/Microsoft.AVS.Management/docs/README.md

 ## Script Execution

 Script executions are serialized (executed one at a time) for the safety of all parties.

-Scripts are not executed when the SDDC is the `Updating` state.
+If a script executes against an SDDC in the `Updating` state it will result in an error.
 A script can set the SDDC state to `Updating` using an `AVSAttribute`, see below.

 ## Script Termination